A Watershed Moment for Domain Industry: NamesCon Online 2020?

 In addition to having all agenda and attendee information at the tip of my fingers, the NamesCon Online experience provided many features I intuitively used and liked — networking lounge, social wall, and chat.

-I really enjoyed the networking lounge, especially having partnered with NamesCon to produce My First NamesCon and NamesCon Expert interview series (see interviews below).
+I really enjoyed the networking lounge, especially having partnered with NamesCon to produce the My First NamesCon and NamesCon Expert interview series (see interviews below).

 My First NamesCon and NamesCon Expert interview series